Amazon sales up 39% as Jeff Bezos praises rise of Alexa

 Amazon continues to move towards becoming one of the world's first trillion dollar companies as it reported a 39% sales increase in its latest financial results.

-The e-commerce and technology giant reported net sales of 52.9 billion dollars (£40.3bn), up from 38 billion dollars (£29bn) in the same quarter last year.
+The e-commerce and technology giant reported net sales of $52.9bn, up from $38bn in the same quarter last year.

-While this was slightly below analyst expectations of just over 53 billion dollars, the company’s profits were much higher than anticipated, at 2.5 billion dollars (£1.9bn), up from 197 million (£150m) this time last year.
+While this was slightly below analyst expectations of just over $53bn, the company's profits were much higher than anticipated, at $2.5bn, up from $197m this time last year.

-It was expected the company would report net income of around 1.2 billion dollars.
+It was expected the company would report net income of around $1.2bn.

 In his statement on the results, Amazon founder and chief executive Jeff Bezos chose to focus on the success of the company's virtual assistant, Alexa.